Midwestern United States: Lewis and Clark

 In 1803, President Thomas Jefferson commissioned the Lewis and Clark Expedition that took place between May 1804 and September 1806.
-Launching from Camp Dubois in Illinois, the goal was to explore the Louisiana Purchase, and establish trade and U.S. sovereignty over the native peoples along the Missouri River.
+Launching from Camp Dubois in Illinois (at that time part of the Indiana Territory), the goal was to explore the Louisiana Purchase, and establish trade and U.S. sovereignty over the native peoples along the Missouri River.
 The Lewis and Clark Expedition established relations with more than two dozen indigenous nations west of the Missouri River.

 The Expedition returned east to St. Louis in the spring of 1806.

 Party politics

 The first local meeting of the new Republican Party took place at the Little White Schoolhouse in Ripon, Wisconsin on March 20, 1854.

 The Midwest has been a key swing district in national elections, with highly contested elections in closely divided states often deciding the national result.
 From 1860 to 1920, both parties tried to find their presidential and vice presidential candidates from the region.

 One of the two major political parties in the United States, the Republican Party, originated in the Midwest in the 1850s; Ripon, Wisconsin, had the first local meeting while Jackson, Michigan, had the first statewide meeting of the new party.
 Its membership included many Yankees out of New England and New York who had settled the upper Midwest.
 The party opposed the expansion of slavery and stressed the Protestant ideals of thrift, a hard work ethic, self-reliance, democratic decision making, and religious tolerance.

 In the early 1890s, the wheat-growing regions were strongholds of the short-lived Populist movement in the Plains states.

 Starting in the 1890s, the middle class urban Progressive movement became influential in the region (as it was in other regions), with Wisconsin a major center.
 Under the La Follettes, Wisconsin fought against the Republican bosses and for efficiency, modernization, and the use of experts to solve social, economic, and political problems.

 Theodore Roosevelt's 1912 Progressive Party had the best showing in this region, carrying the states of Michigan, Minnesota, and South Dakota.
 In 1924, La Follette, Sr.'s 1924 Progressive Party did well in the region, but carried only his home base of Wisconsin.

 The Midwest—especially the areas west of Chicago—has always been a stronghold of isolationism, a belief that America should not involve itself in foreign entanglements.
 This position was largely based on the many German American and Swedish-American communities.
 Isolationist leaders included the La Follettes, Ohio's Robert A. Taft, and Colonel Robert McCormick, publisher of the Chicago Tribune.